 K2 Expedition 2018

-Please note that I am going to keep this note short and generic, and is certainly not meant to be an official report on this incident, or should be used for reference by other parties.
 I am conscious that this event is still fresh in people’s minds, with some having done some heroic things, and others may have been left rather embarrassed by their actions (or lack there of) in the proceedings.
 My words are purely my memories and interpretations of what occurred, and may be fallible (especially considering I was exhausted from returning from my own BP summit attempt).
 I have also declined to name (or mention the nationalities) of anyone involved who I don’t directly know – so that the innocent and guilty alike are protected.
-I’m sure that in time, their own recollections/thoughts about what happened will be come public record.
+I’m sure that in time, their own recollections/thoughts about what happened will become public record.

 When I arrived in C3 on Broad Peak ahead of my summit attempt the following morning, I met a couple of climbers who kindly gave me a cup of tea, which was immensely refreshing considering the heat of the day, even high on the mountain, when I arrived.
 Whilst chatting, they asked me if I’d seen (name/nationality omitted purposefully), who had left for his summit attempt some 24 hours previously.
 As far as I could understand, whilst not specifically the missing climber’s climbing partners, they were ostensibly on the same team.
 It appeared that they had all set out on a summit attempt the previous morning (although not necessarily together) and the climbers in C3 had returned after a few hours.
 They’d been unable to reach the missing climber on his radio, and were fearing the worst, at one point even suggesting that he was probably dead, as he’d been out for so long.